ducakar/TextureReplacer/README.md

 Known Issues
 ------------

+* Stock vintage veteran suits don't work.
-* Reflections disable part highlighting along reflective surfaces.
+* Reflections disable part highlighting of reflective surfaces.
-* Atmospheric skybox is not reflected.
+* Atmospheric skybox is not (entirely) reflected.
 * Clouds from EVE are not correctly reflected in all situations.